mateomh/Store-Finder/README.md

 The is a responsive site for all the screen sizes, that has a search bar where you can look for your grocery store by name and filter the results by different criteria.
 Once you find the store you can get a brief description of the business, their contact information, the reviews provided by other users, and finally directions to get there.

+The website is designed as template, so you will be able to change the color scheme and the contents in a fast way, so it can showcase any type of business that will need it.
+It was built with pure HTML and CSS, with the exception of some menus inserted from Bootstrap.

 This project was created as a Capstone project for the HTML/CSS module in the Mircoverse curriculum

 ## Built With